superpythonguy/E2NCOIN/README.md

 # E2NCOIN
-E2NCOIN is a Eco-friendly coin designed to be mined at home with laptops and phones
+E2NCOIN is a Eco-friendly coin designed to be mined at home with laptops and phone
+- PoW centralised
+- effecient
+- CLI wallet only
+- Instant transactions
+- Easy for Beginners